dnzckn/TalkingTrees/tutorials/README.md

 **THIS IS THE TUTORIAL TO START WITH!**

-Shows the complete recommended PyForest workflow:
+Shows the complete recommended TalkingTrees workflow:
 - Design trees visually in Tree Editor
 - Use "Copy Python" button to get ready-to-use code
 - Load tree in Python